 3 See generally, Eugen Trani and Donald Davis, "Roosevelt and the U.S. Role: Perception Makes Policy," in The Treaty of Portsmouth and Its Legacies, ed.
-Steven Ericson et al. (Hanover: Dartmouth College Press, 2008), 62-74.
+Steven Ericson et al. (Hanover: Dartmouth College Press, 2008), 62-74. ances that the peace he brokered with Russia for Japan would also serve the US long term interests in Asia.
+If assuring Japan of its supremacy in its sphere of interest in Asia was a price to be paid, Korea appeared to be worth it.

 Japan's interests in the region and its rise to imperial power, which eventually led to the war with Russia, began with its incorporation into the treaty port system during the mid-1800s.
 This system kickstarted the competition for access to trade with China on advantageous terms with the Western powers, most notably Britain.
 In particular, control over resource-rich Manchuria and control over Korea led to an intense rivalry with Russia that eventually helped to spark the Russo-Japanese War.
 In its early years the treaty port system relegated Japan and China to "semi-colonial" status in relation to the western powers.4 The imbalance created by the "unequal" treaties gave rise to Japan's need to assert its own sphere of influence in order to protect its economic and political interests in the region.
 Japan had already won influence in Korea in the Sino-Japanese War.
 Signed in 1895, the Treaty of Shimonoseki unambiguously articulated the end of traditional Sino-Korean relations: "China recognizes definitively the full and complete independence and autonomy of Corea, and, in consequence, the payment of tribute and performance of ceremonies and formalities by Corea to China...shall wholly cease in the future."5 By this treaty Japan had succeeded in exerting its superior influence to China over Korea.
-Whether Japan considered Korea to be an equal sovereign nation and would relinquish imperial aspirations over its war prize remained to be seen.
-To put the rise of Japan's power in perspective, it is important to note that during this period imperialism was not considered illegal under international law.7 Conquest
+Whether Japan considered Korea to be an equal sovereign nation and would relinquish imperial aspirations over its war prize remained to be seen.6 To put the rise of Japan's power in perspective, it is important to note that during this period imperialism was not considered illegal under international law.7 Conquest

-4 W. G. Beasley, Japanese Imperialism 1894-1945 (New York: Oxford University Press, 1987), 6.

-5 Treaty of Peace Between China and Japan, signed at Shimonoseki, April 17, 1895, reproduced in William Woodville Rockhill, Treaties and Conventions with or concerning China and Korea, 1894-1904: together with various state papers and documents affecting foreign interests (Washington: Government Printing Office, 1904), 14.

-6 Andre Schmid, Korea Between Empires: 1895-1919 (New York: Columbia University Press, 2002), 27.

-7 Alexis Dudden, Japan's Colonization of Korea: Discourse and Power (Honolulu: University of Hawai'i Press, 2005), 7-8.
+- 4 W. G. Beasley, Japanese Imperialism 1894-1945 (New York: Oxford University Press, 1987), 6. - 5 Treaty of Peace Between China and Japan, signed at Shimonoseki, April 17, 1895, reproduced in William Woodville Rockhill, Treaties and Conventions with or concerning China and Korea, 1894-1904: together with various state papers and documents affecting foreign interests (Washington: Government Printing Office, 1904), 14. - 6 Andre Schmid, Korea Between Empires: 1895-1919 (New York: Columbia University Press, 2002), 27. - 7 Alexis Dudden, Japan's Colonization of Korea: Discourse and Power (Honolulu: University of Hawai'i Press, 2005), 7-8.